US indicts 3 on hate crime charges in death of Ahmaud Arbery - WTMJ

 “There is absolutely nothing in the indictment that identifies how this is a federal hate crime and it ignores without apology that Georgia law allows a citizen to detain a person who was committing burglaries until police arrive,” attorneys Bob Rubin and Jason Sheffield said.

-Gregory McMichael’s attorneys, Frank and Laura Hogue, did not immediately respond Wednesday to an email seeking comment and Bryan’s attorney, Kevin Gough, said he had no immediate comment because he had not read the federal indictment.
+Gregory McMichael’s attorneys, Frank and Laura Hogue, did not immediately respond Wednesday to an email seeking comment.

-Bynum reported from Savannah, Georgia.
-Associated Press writer Eric Tucker contributed to this report.
+Bryan’s attorney, Kevin Gough, said he was disappointed by federal prosecutors’ decision to seek an indictment against Bryan.

+“Roddie Bryan has committed no crime,” Gough said in a statement.
+“We look forward to a fair and speedy trial, and to the day when Mr. Bryan is released and reunited with his family.”

 Copyright 2021 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.